Tuss4/trickingtube/README.md

 UPDATE: 4/14/2013

-Trick FEED is now compatible with mobile devices.
+trickFEED is now compatible with mobile devices.

 Changes:
 - The app now uses iFrame embed instead of the flash embed